Fractal Time: Absolute or Relative?

 From the Expanding Universe entry:

 While producing my expanding fractal entry and the wave equations of the fractal, I assumed time was the iteration number - the iteration rate.
 But is it really?
-As pointed out earlier, there is not reference to time on a fractal, and that using this iteration rate as the nearest thing is problematic because it is arbitrary or subjective
+As pointed out earlier, there is no reference to time on a fractal, and using this iteration rate as the nearest thing is problematic because it is arbitrary or subjective.

 v = fλ